 What we like

 Samsung Galaxy Z Fold 4

-Samsung’s message throughout 2022 has been loud and clear: refine, don’t rebuild.
-We saw it with the flagship Galaxy S22 and S22 Plus, the mid-range Galaxy A53 5G, and even its Galaxy Watch 5 series smartwatches — all products that stick to familiar forms with only subtle changes inside and out.
-Not even Samsung’s ultra-premium, ultra-expensive Galaxy Z Fold 4 could escape the trend, but are minor steps enough for the cutting-edge of smartphone technology?
+Samsung’s message throughout 2022 was loud and clear: refine, don’t rebuild.
+We saw it with the flagship Galaxy S22 and S22 Plus, the mid-range Galaxy A53 5G, and even its Galaxy Watch 5 series smartwatches — all products that stuck to familiar forms with only subtle changes inside and out.
+Not even Samsung’s ultra-premium, ultra-expensive Galaxy Z Fold 4 escaped the trend, but are minor steps enough for the cutting-edge of smartphone technology?
 Find out in our Samsung Galaxy Z Fold 4 review.

 What you need to know about the Samsung Galaxy Z Fold 4

 - Samsung Galaxy Z Fold 4 (12GB/256GB): $1,799 / £1,649 / €1,799

 - Samsung Galaxy Z Fold 4 (12GB/512GB): $1,919 / £1,769 / €1,919

 - Samsung Galaxy Z Fold 4 (12GB/1TB): $2,159 / £2,019 / €2,159

 Samsung introduced the Galaxy Z Fold 4 alongside the Galaxy Z Flip 4 as part of the August 2022 Unpacked event.
 It succeeds the Galaxy Z Fold 3 in a way that can only be described as the apple not falling far from the tree.
 The book-style foldable’s overall design is almost identical to that of its predecessor, save for a few millimeters and grams shaved here and there.